Gareth Clark | 01 February 2023

 The final two nights see the statues (some up to 20m high) burned while fireworks erupt overhead.
 Each neighbourhood even has its own celebrations, so no matter where you go in the city, you’ll encounter glorious, all-consuming chaos.

-March celebrates the return of one of the world’s booziest holidays: St Patrick’s Day (17 March).
-And there’s no better place to embrace the ‘craic’ and all things green than the capital, Dublin.
+March celebrates the return of one of the world’s top holidays: St Patrick’s Day (17 March).
+And there’s no better place to embrace the ‘craic’ and all things green than in Ireland itself.

 Tulip season in the Netherlands typically runs from the end of March until mid-May.
 It’s then that field after field of the bollenstreek (bulb region) fills with the most incredible colours.
 For most visitors, the Keukenhof Gardens in Lisse are an easy way in.
 This landscaped botanical garden is home to some seven million bulbs, and if you don’t mind the crowds, it’s a blissful day out.